subsyncit/subsyncit/SERVER-SETUP.md

 1. [Bitnami-Cloud-Server-Setup](/paul-hammant/subsyncit/wiki/Bitnami-Cloud-Server-Setup) - for Amazon's EC2 platform, Google Cloud (and others)
 2. Inexpensive SFF PC with 4TB USB hard drive - done, but writeup needed
 3. Raspberry Pi 0 W with 200GB SD card -  done, but writeup needed
-4. Docker deployment -  done, but writeup needed
+4. [Docker deployment](/paul-hammant/subsyncit/wiki/Dockerized-Server) - no SSL, one user created by default
 4. Using Subsyncit with Assembla's cloud service - TODO
 5. Using Subsyncit with a RhodeCode install - TODO